How to Train Your Guinea Pig

 When choosing a time for your training sessions, consider your guinea pig’s daily routine – for example, their meal times and floor time.

 If your piggy is energetic and easily distracted, it might be a good idea to have your training session after your guinea pig runs around a bit.
 This gives them a chance to explore and use up some of their excess energy beforehand.

 Your guinea pig’s meal times also play a role.
-Although most guinea pigs would happily stuff their faces again right after eating, it’s not good for guinea pigs to consume really large amounts of food all at once.
-Try to plan your training sessions at least a couple hours away from the times they get fed (with the exception of hay, as guinea pigs should always have free access to hay.)
+Although most guinea pigs would happily stuff their faces again right after eating, it’s not good for guinea pigs to consume vast amounts of food all at once.
+Try to plan your training sessions at least a couple of hours away from the times they get fed (except hay, as guinea pigs should always have free access to unlimited grass hay.)

-If you always feed veggies at a certain time every day, that would be a perfect time for training, as you can just use their daily ration of veggies for training.
+If you always feed veggies at a specific time every day, that would be a perfect time for training, as you can use their daily ration of veggies for training.

 Find a Suitable Space to Train Your Guinea Pig

 A suitable place for training your guinea pig is an area that is quiet with few distractions.
-It’s a good idea to stick to the same room that the guinea pig’s cage is located in, or the area they are let out to roam for floor time.
-This way the guinea pig will already be comfortable with their surroundings.
+It’s a good idea to stick to the same room in which the guinea pig’s cage is located or the area where they are let out to roam for floor time.
+This way, the guinea pig will already be comfortable with their surroundings.

 If the room you have chosen to use is big, has a lot of distractions, or has shelves/cabinets the guinea pig can get under, you may want to consider purchasing an exercise pen or blocking off an area of the room for your training sessions.